Observation of Super-ballistic Brownian Motion in Liquid: Supplementary Text

-\section{High-powered detector and transfer function}
+\subsubsection{High-Powered Detector and transfer function}

-To reduce the noise floor set by laser shot noise, a custom-built high-powered detector was constructed capable of withstanding 100 mW of laser power on each port of the detector.
+We use a custom-built high-powered detector capable of withstanding 100 mW of laser power on each port of the detector.
 A second-order high-pass trans-impedance filter converts the photocurrent difference from the two detectors into a voltage signal.
 The high-pass filter built into the detector is necessary in order to apply the large incident powers onto the detector.
 Without the filter, low-frequency motion of the sphere and noise saturate the operational amplifier well before all incident laser power is used.
 To account for the filter, we empirically determine the transfer function of the detector by modulating the laser at known frequencies and monitoring the response of the detector.
 Since the laser itself has its own frequency-dependent response, the modulation was also monitored on a photodetector with a flat frequency response (Thorlabs PDB425C).
 We then fit a two-pole high-pass filter model to the empirical results.
 The resulting high-pass filter frequency response can be seen in Fig. \ref{transfer}.
 Since the high-pass filter becomes singular at zero frequency, we face an inversion problem due to the low-frequency electronic noise sources in the system.
 To prevent large amounts of anomalous low-frequency noise while still inverting the high-pass filter, we apply a Tikhonov regularization scheme on the data.
 To do so, we Fourier transform our time trace, and then multiply the Fourier components by

 where $H(f)$ is the transfer function of the high-pass filter in the detector.
-When the frequency approaches 100 Hz, the presence of the second term in the denominator prevents a singularity.
-To ensure the regularization scheme has minimal impact on the extraction of the trap's physical parameters, we perform our same fitting procedure for several different cut frequencies between 20Hz and 120Hz.
-We find minimal dependence on the cut frequency with changes in the fit trap strength, radius, and volts to meter conversion on the order of 0.5\%.
+When the frequency approaches 40 Hz, the presence of the second term in the denominator prevents a singularity.
+To ensure the regularization scheme has minimal impact on the extraction of the trap's physical parameters, we perform our same fitting procedure for several different cut frequencies between 20 Hz and 70 Hz.
+We find minimal dependence on the cut frequency with negligible changes in the radius and volts to meter conversion and changes in the strength of the trap on the order of 3.2\%.